crispab/crisp-dna/_docs/how-crisp-works.md

 Further reading
 ---------------

-See the [What is Crisp](http://blog.crisp.se/2010/05/08/henrikkniberg/1273272420000) blog article.
+See the [What is Product Space](http://blog.crisp.se/2010/05/08/henrikkniberg/1273272420000) blog article.
 It describes some of the history behind the model.